Credit cards have gotten harder for college students to get, but debit cards and mobile payment methods fill in the payment gaps.

 While the Credit CARD Act of 2009 led to a drop in credit card use on college campuses over the past decade, many students have turned to debit and mobile payments to pick up the slack.

 In January 2019, Sallie Mae found that mobile payments had surpassed debit cards to become the most prevalent payment method used by college students.

-- Most students – 81 percent – used cash, while 12 percent said they used ATM cards and 12 percent said they used personal checks.1
+- Most students – 81% – used cash, while 12% said they used ATM cards and 12% said they used personal checks.

-Perhaps the reason students are more likely to carry debit cards than credit cards is because they have more access to those cards.
+Perhaps the reason students are more likely to carry debit cards than credit cards is that they have easier access to debit cards.
 The CARD Act requires anyone under 21 who wants their own credit card to have an adult co-signer or show they have enough income to repay credit card debt.

-Of students who had debit cards in 2019, 94 percent had cards linked to their checking or savings account.
-Six percent carried a prepaid debit card and 11 percent had both.1
+Of students who had debit cards in 2019, 94% had cards linked to their checking or savings account.
+Six percent carried a prepaid debit card and 11% had both.

 Among students who use mobile payment methods: